Around 14 months ago I shared my own tiered link building strategy with the world.

-My regular readers will know this blog was born out of a zero link building experiment.
+My regular readers will know this blog was born out of a zero link building case study.

 I focused entirely on creating content and driving social signals.
 I was not allowed to use traditional SEO or link building to rank the blog.